There's a growing call to defund the police. Here's what it means - KEYT | KCOY

 That depends on whom you ask, said Philip McHarris, a doctoral candidate in sociology at Yale University and lead research and policy associate at the Community Resource Hub for Safety and Accountability.

-Some supporters of divestment want to reallocate some, but not all, funds away from police departments to social services.
-Some want to strip all police funding and dissolve departments.
+Some supporters of divestment want to reallocate some, but not all, funds away from police departments to social services and reduce their contact with the public to reduce the likelihood of police violence.

+Those seeking to disband police consider defunding an initial step toward creating a radically different model of community-led public safety.

-The concept exists on a spectrum, but both interpretations center on reimagining what public safety looks like — shifting resources away from law enforcement toward community resources, he said.
-And disbanding police is a more radical reimagining than divesting.
+The concept exists on a spectrum, and the two aren’t dichotomous but interconnected.
+But both interpretations center on reimagining what public safety looks like — shifting resources away from law enforcement toward community resources, he said.

 It also means dismantling the idea that police are “public stewards” meant to protect communities.
 Many Black Americans and other people of color don’t feel protected by police, McHarris said.